 - Form the lamb burger mixture into 4 equal patties and sprinkle with salt. (see notes on indenting the burgers with your thumb)

 - Cook the burgers 4 to 5 minutes per side for medium-rare.

 - Remove the lamb burgers from the grill and let rest for 3 to 4 minutes.

 - Cut the pitas in half.
 Put the Feta Tzatziki Sauce on the top bun

 - Put tomatoes, sliced onions and spinach on bottom.
-Place the burger on top of these and serve.
+Place the lamb burger on top of these and serve.